 Once the search path has been set, the producer is ready to be used by a consumer.
-For each SP1 the producer provides three virtual devices, which each deliver one part of the obtained data.
+For each SP1 the producer provides five virtual devices, which each deliver one part of the obtained data.
 These virtual devices are named as follows:

-- 0: The first image that is transmitted by the SP1.
-In the default configuration this is the rectified image of the left camera with a pixel format of 8 bits per pixel (Mono8). - 1: The second image that is transmitted by the SP1.
-In the default configuration this is the sub-pixel accurate disparity map (see Section 7.2), which is transmitted non-packed with 12 bits per pixel (Mono12). - pointcloud: A transformation of the disparity map into a 3D point cloud (see Section 7.2).
-Each pixel in this 'image' is represented by three 32-bit floating point numbers that encode an x-, y- and z-coordinate (Coord3D_ABC32f).
+- /left Provides the left camera image that is transmitted by the SP1.
+In the default configuration, this is the image after rectification has been applied.
+The image is encoded with 8 bits per pixel (Mono8). - /right Provides the image of the right camera.
+The right camera image is only transmitted if the SP1 is configured in pass through or rectify mode (see Section 8.3).
+The image is encoded with 8 bits per pixel (Mono8). - /disparity Provides the disparity map that is transmitted by the SP1.
+This data is not available if the SP1 is configured in pass through or rectify mode.
+The disparity map is transmitted with a non-packed 12 bits per pixel encoding (Mono12). - /pointcloud Provides a transformation of the disparity map into a 3D point cloud (see Section 7.2).
+Each point is represented by three 32-bit floating point numbers that encode an x-, y- and z-coordinate (Coord3D\ABC32f). - / This virtual device provides a multi-part data stream which contains all the data that is available through the other devices.
+In the default configuration, this device provides the left camera image, the disparity map and the 3D point cloud.

-The virtual devices θ and 1 deliver the unprocessed data that is received by the SP1.
-The data obtained through the pointcloud device is computed by the producer from the received disparity map.
-This is done by multiplying the disparity map with the disparity-to-depth mapping matrix q (see Section 7.2), which is transmitted by the SP1 along with each image pair.
+The virtual devices /left, /right and /disparity deliver the unprocessed data that is received by the SP1.
+The data obtained through the /pointcloud device is computed by the producer from the received disparity map.
+This is done by multiplying the disparity map with the disparity-to-depth mapping matrix q(see Section 7.2), which is transmitted by the SP1 along with each image pair.
 Invalid disparities are set to the minimum disparity and thus result in points with very large distances.